Games & Quizzes

 /ˈfälōiNG/

-Next; the one after this. body of supporters or admirers. coming after or as a result.
-To be the logical result of something.
+Next; the one after this. body of supporters or admirers.
+Next; the one after this.
+To believe a set of values or a moral teacher.

 /ˈkəntrē/